Thomas55555/husqvarna_automower/README.md

 The mower returns to the base and parks there until it gets a new start command

 `husqvarna_automower.park_and_start`
-With the this command you can override the curent schedule for a specific time.
+With the this command you can override the current schedule for a specific time.
 For more details see the [Services](https://github.com/Thomas55555/husqvarna_automower#services) chapter

 ### Services